 We have incurred losses in each year since our formation in 2002.
-As of December 31, 2011, we had experienced net losses during the development stage of \$176.6 million.
-Our net loss applicable to common stockholders for the fiscal years ended December 31, 2011, 2010 and 2009 was \$26.0 million, \$17.3 million and \$31.9 million, respectively.
+As of December 31, 2012, we had experienced net losses during the development stage of \$200.0 million.
+Our net loss applicable to common stockholders for the fiscal years ended December 31, 2012, 2011 and 2010 was \$23.5 million, \$26.0 million and \$17.3 million, respectively.
 We have funded our operations to date principally from the sale of our securities and through the issuance of indebtedness.
 Development of a new medical device, including conducting clinical trials and seeking regulatory approvals, is a long, expensive and uncertain process.
-Although we recently met the regulatory process required to sell our Maestro Rechargeable System in Australia and the European Economic Area and expect to commence commercial sales in the first half of 2012 in Australia, we expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
-We expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operating as a public company and develop our intellectual property portfolio.
+Although we recently met the regulatory process required to sell our Maestro Rechargeable System in Australia, the European Economic Area and other countries that recognize the European CE Mark, and commenced commercial sales in the first half of 2012 in Australia and the Middle East, we expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
+We expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
 For these reasons, we expect to continue to incur significant and increasing operating losses for the next several years.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with developing new medical devices, we are unable to predict the extent of any future losses or when we will become profitable, if ever.